google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

 This macro creates three build targets:
  1) name: sh_test that runs the enclave_test.
  2) name_driver: cc_test used as test loader in `name`.
-This is a normal native cc_test.
+This is a normal cc_test.
 It cannot be directly run because there is an undeclared dependency on enclave.
  3) name_host_driver: genrule that builds name_driver with host crosstool.